Glooring/youtube-converter-android/README.md

 ## **Installation and Setup**

 ### **For All Users**:
-1. Download the APK from the [release](https://github.com/Glooring/youtube-converter-android/releases) folder or directly using [this link](https://github.com/Glooring/keycrypt-android/raw/refs/heads/main/release/youtube-converter-v1.0.apk).
+1. Download the APK from the [release](https://github.com/Glooring/youtube-converter-android/releases) page or directly using [this link](https://github.com/Glooring/youtube-converter-android/releases/latest/download/youtube-converter-v1.0.apk).
 2. Install the APK on your Android device.
 3. Grant the necessary permissions (Internet, Storage, Foreground Service).